obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Build a Bases view.md

             // in the context of this entry. const value = entry.getValue(propertyName);

-            // Completely skip rendering properties which have an empty value.
+            // Skip rendering properties which have an empty value.
-            // This means the list items for each file may have differing length. if (value.isEmpty()) continue;
+            // The list items for each file may have differing length. if (value.isEmpty()) continue;

             if (!firstProp) {